Tour of Bhutan with short and beautiful day hiking

 Bhutan practices environmental protection hand in hand with cultural preservation.
 Abiding the law in Bhutan, at least 60% of the nation must stay forested for all future generations; it as of now remains above 70%.
 Not exclusively is Bhutan carbon-neutral country, yet it really assimilates more carbon than it produces!

-In overall, your Tours in Bhutan allows you to explore the mystical Himalayan Kingdom with its colorful combination of people and culture.
+Overall, your Tours in Bhutan allows you to explore the mystical Himalayan Kingdom with its colorful combination of people and culture.
 Besides Tour of Bhutan also offers you an opportunity to witness the natural excellence of this Tiny nation.

 Things to Do in Bhutan